Trademark registration in Bangladesh: 2026 Guide | LegalSeba LLP

 Understanding Trademark Registration in Bangladesh & IP Management

-Governed by the Trademarks Act of 2009, formal registration provides legally enforceable rights to protect your brand's unique identity.
-This legal framework grants you exclusive rights for an initial seven years.
-You can then renew the trademark indefinitely, ensuring long-term brand security and market recognition.
+The Trademarks Act of 2009 governs this sector.
+Formal registration provides legally enforceable rights to protect your brand's unique identity.
+This framework grants you exclusive rights for an initial seven years.

 Key Benefits of Trademark Registration in Bangladesh